jjcanell77/LADP--EFC/Instructions.md

 After EF Core is configured, you can use it to perform CRUD operations on your entity classes.
 Then, you can develop against C# classes, delegating the database operations to the context class.
 Database providers in turn translate it to database-specific query language.
 An example is SQL for a relational database.
 Queries are always executed against the database, even if the entities returned in the result already exist in the context.

 ## Step 1: Starting From Scratch
 For this tutorial we will be using a controller-based Fluent API.
-Here i plan to show you the steps I took to add the Food Resources to better explain the steps.
+Here I plan to show you the steps I took to add the Food Resources to better explain the steps.
 ### Inital Set-up
 Make sure you have the latest installed:
 -	[.NET SDK](https://dotnet.microsoft.com/en-us/download)